teambit/docs/docs/workspace.md

 - Exceptions log - `exceptions.log`.
 - Extensions log - `extensions.log`

-Each log file's size can be maximum 10MB, and there can be maximum 10 log files of each type.
+Each log file's size can be a maximum of 10MB, and there can be maximum 10 log files of each type.
 They will be numbered as follows: `debug.log`, `debug1.log`, `debug2.log`, etc.
 The log files are actually [winston logs](https://github.com/winstonjs/winston), and are [tailable](https://github.com/winstonjs/winston/blob/master/docs/transports.md).

 ### Cache

-If errors occur, it is worth trying to clear Bit's cache in case it got corrupted.
+If errors occur, it is worth trying to clear Bit's cache in case it became corrupted.
 You can clear it using the [clear cache command](/docs/apis/cli-all#clear-cache):

 ```shell
 bit clear-cache